levibostian/decaf/README.md

 This tool provides you with outputs to help you understand what happened during the deployment process.

 * `new_release_version` - If a new release was created, this is the version of that release.
+* `test_mode_on` - If test mode was on when the tool ran.
+Value is string values "true" or "false".

 # Configuration